QBobWatson/ipe2tikz/README.md

 3. Copy `tikzlibraryipe.code.tex` somewhere LaTeX can find it, e.g. the same directory as the LaTeX file you're trying to compile.

-I have only tested this with ipe versions 7.2.?, on Linux and Macs.
-You can file a bug report if it doesn't work on your system or ipe version, but I probably won't know how to fix it unless you include a patch or pull request.
+I have only tested this with Ipe versions 7.2.?, on Linux and Macs.
+You can file a bug report if it doesn't work on your system or Ipe version, but I probably won't know how to fix it unless you include a patch or pull request.